Krishneshvar/wave-venture/README.md

-# Boat Rental System:
+# WaveVenture - Boat Rental System:
 ## About:
-This is our first ever coding project, and we've done it in C. We've created a simple boat rental system in a beginner-friendly manner.
+This is our first ever coding project.
+It is a console application written in C. It is a simple boat rental system in a beginner-friendly manner.